bryanherger/obd-json-logger/README.md

 You can also start it immediately with sudo systemctl start obdii

+If you have a GPS device attached, you can add the included gpspipe service and script to collect GPS data.
+The GPS and OBD data will be logged as JSON to separate files currently.

 # output
 The obd library will scan for valid codes, and the script will read all Mode 1 diagnostic codes continuously (or, as fast as the interface can supply them, plus a short delay).

 The library is documented at https://python-obd.readthedocs.io/en/latest/

-The JSON output can be read by any engine that supports JOSN input.
+The JSON output can be read by any engine that supports JSON input.
 For example, load the data into Vertica (http://www.vertica.com/) with:

 CREATE FLEX TABLE obd();

 COPY obd FROM LOCAL 'obd-file' PARSER FJSONPARSER();

 SELECT COMPUTE_FLEXTABLE_KEYS_AND_BUILD_VIEW('obd');

+-- If using vsql, you may wish to set \x to read the OBD fields more easily

 SELECT * FROM obd_view LIMIT 10;